Biomphalaria pfeifferi: Distribution

-The type locality is Umgani-Valley, Natal, South Africa (in the times of the description it was the British Colony of Natal).
+The type locality is in Umgeni Valley, KwaZulu-Natal, South Africa (in the times of the description it was the British Colony of Natal).

 Phylogeny

 A cladogram showing phylogenic relations of species in the genus Biomphalaria:

+Mating system

+B. pfeifferi is hermaphroditic, and genetic analyses performed both at the family and population levels indicate high self-fertilization rates.
+However, B. pfeifferi exhibits only a low level of inbreeding depression.

 Ecology

 Biomphalaria pfeifferi can survive up to 16 hours in anaerobic water using lactic acid fermentation.

 In Kenya, B. pfeifferi is positively associated with the common blue water-lily Nymphaea caerulea (the two species occur together).

 Parasites

 Parasites of Biomphalaria pfeifferi include the following 11 species found in Tanzania: